radi0sus/orca_uv/README.md

 The script supports energy (wave number, cm<sup>-1</sup>) and wavelength (λ, nm) plots.
 The full spectrum or parts of the spectrum can be plotted.

+Please also have a look at the interactive [Jupyter Notebook edition](https://github.com/radi0sus/orca_uv/blob/main/orca-uv.ipynb).
+It offers a sligthly reduced functionality without the need to maintain a local Python installation.
+Please upload an `orca.out` file to the same directory and adjust the code to `abs_data = imp_data('my_orca_calc_with_abs_data.out')`.
+Note: The interactive Matplotlib window does not work very well with *colab*.
+Replace `%matplotlib widget` with `%matplotlib inline` for a better performance.
+However, this change removes the ability to select a specific region and save the spectrum bitmap.

 ## External modules
  `numpy`
  `scipy`